Tender Bread Made from Red Lentils

 My first thought was to try another form of flatbread, perhaps something similar to a focaccia.
 I know that coconut flour works well in combination with chickpea flour, so I added a few tablespoons, along with salt and some oil.
 I made that first batch free-form on a baking sheet, slid it into the oven, and waited.

 About 18 minutes later, I had a smooth, risen flatbread.
 It was too uniform and dense to be focaccia, but, after a taste test (and a big glass of water; it was dry), I knew I was on the right track.
-It was already tasting like a smooth white bread, but I had added far too much coconut flour and too little oil and baking powder.

 I kept trying.
 And then I got it right.
 My final product is crazy good, ridiculously easy, inexpensive, and all-around wonderful on so many levels.
 I am thrilled to share it with all of you!